AlexDiru/Movie-Website-Full-Stack-Nanodegree-Project-1/README.md

-# ud036_StarterCode
+# Movie Website Full Stack Nanodegree Project 1

-Source code for a Movie Trailer website.
+Source code for a Movie Trailer website. !(Forked project)[https://github.com/udacity/ud036_StarterCode]

+Changes from forked version
+-Added three movies
+-Error handling in Movie constructor
+-Style changes in fresh_tomatoes.py

+How to build
+-Clone repo
+-python entertainment_centre.py
+-This will create fresh_tomatoes.html and display it in a web browser